Abdul-Sayed/typescriptnotes/notes.md

 let wrong = new OnlyOne('The Only One');   // cannot make an instance of this class let right = OnlyOne.getInstance();   // after this first time, no instances can be created

+## readonly properties

+To make properties readonly, you can make them private and provide them via a getter method.
+Another way is to simply designate them as readonly; `public readonly na,e: string`